harrycresswell/harry/site/content/articles/form-data-with-zapier.md

 +++

-<p class="Message">I now use <a href="/articles/forms-with-netlify/">Netlify to handle form submissions</a> on this site.
-Saying that, this Zapier solution still works great if you’re not using Netlify.</p>

 {{< intro >}}Have you ever felt overwhelmed by the amount of code it takes to get a simple contact form working on a website?{{< /intro >}}

 {{< intro >}}Part of the reason I built my site static was because I didn’t want the hassle of having a to deal with a database, a server and PHP.
 Dealing with all that stuff adds a layer of complexity to a website, particularly when it comes to processing form data — so if it’s not a necessity i’d rather avoid it.{{< /intro >}}